 If you forget to take a dose of SUBUTEX take it as soon as you remember.
 If you are

 If you take too much of SUBUTEX (overdose)

-else may have taken too much SUBUTEX.
+at your nearest hospital.
 Do this even if there are no signs of discomfort or poisoning.

 You may need urgent medical attention.